amitleshed/LLMTape/README.md

 **LLMTape** is a lightweight Ruby gem for testing code that calls Large Language Models.
 It works like a cassette tape: record an API call once, then replay it forever.

+It wraps any LLM client with a tiny DSL.
+In test environement, it records “tapes” (YAML fixtures of real LLM calls) and replays them on subsequent runs; when a tape is stale, it re-records to keep tests current.
+Production stays clean and safe, while CI avoids hammering the API every run--yielding deterministic tests, faster pipelines, and fewer tokens spent.

 ---

 ## 🌟 Features